flimflam-austin/hugo-cms-test/site/content/quick_reads/20180504-18-05-02-blind-spot-breakthrough/index.md

     _key: card-1-f2366f86-ab55-4565-9e0c-15e6d4082d3b
   - order: 1
     body: >-
-      > **‘It’s a bittersweet day because this rule should have been in place many years ago.
+      > **"It’s a bittersweet day because this rule should have been in place many years ago.
 Though his own life was short, my son Cameron inspired a regulation that will save the lives of countless others.”**

       Dr. Greg Gulbransen, a pediatrician who accidentally killed his 2-year-old son Cameron when he backed over him with his vehicle in 2002.
 His work led